lukehinds/devsecops_london/README.md

-# Minder Playalong Session - Let's secure some all the things! 🎉
+# Minder Playalong Session - Let's secure some things! 🎉

 _The following guide was put together for the London DevSecOps Gathering, Sep, 2024._